-Your assessor will observe these aspects of your performance on two occasions, each on different clients, and one of the observed performances must be carried out on a full head.
+Your assessor will observe these aspects of your performance on two occasions, each on different clients (one must be on a full head).
 You must do correctly all the things listed under 'What you must do' on the sign-off sheets that follow.